nicksp/redux-webpack-es6-boilerplate/README.md

 # React + Redux w/ ES6 Starter Project

 A boilerplate using the power and simplicity of React, Redux, Webpack 2 + HMR, and ES6 + JSX via Babel.
 Includes `tree shaking` configuration.
+It's suitable for scalable applications and organized using the custom variation of [the Ducks pattern](https://github.com/nicksp/ducks-modular-redux) — approach when each module's entry file (`feature-name.js`) contains all of its related constants, actions/action creators, selectors and it’s reducer.

 The provided boilerplate enables client-side ES6 via the following technology stack: